Independent animation: Later independent animation

 The rise of the Internet in the 1990s and 2000s saw an exponential increase in the production of independent animation which included personal independent works by Timothy Hittle, Janie Geiser, John R. Dilworth, Lewis Klahr and John Schnall.
 Personal computer power increased to the point where it was possible for a single person to produce an animated cartoon on a home computer, using software such as Flash, and distribute these short films over the World Wide Web.
 Independently produced Internet cartoons flourished as the popularity of the Web grew, and a number of strange, often hilarious short cartoons were produced for the Web.

 In the late 1990s, an independent animated short film called The Spirit of Christmas was produced for under $2,000 by two artists, Matt Stone and Trey Parker.
 This film was widely distributed on the Internet as a pirated cartoon, and its phenomenal popularity gave rise to the popular television animated series South Park.
 Limited 1990s bandwidth made streaming difficult, if not impossible.
 While some animators like Spümcø's John K. opted to use Flash, it still required a plug-in making it unviewable in many early web browsers.
 Other early online animators like M. Wartella opted to use the Animated GIF to overcome these limitations and create early web-based animation viewable through all browsers.

-Independent animation in the 2000s included animated features such as Paley's Sita Sings the Blues, Christiane Cegavske's Blood Tea and Red String, the CGI-animated features Hoodwinked! and Barnyard and Indiewood director Wes Anderson's first foray into animation territory: his 2009 stop-motion adaptation of Roland Dahl's Fantastic Mr. Fox.
+Independent animation in the 2000s included animated features such as Paley's Sita Sings the Blues, Christiane Cegavske's Blood Tea and Red String, the CGI-animated features Hoodwinked! and Barnyard and Indiewood director Wes Anderson's first foray into animation territory: his 2009 stop-motion adaptation of Roald Dahl's Fantastic Mr. Fox.

 By the mid-to-late 2000s YouTube and the Internet and like-minded online video distribution, in addition to independent broadcasting sites that followed, proved to be a dominant form of independently distributed, broadcast, edited, and produced animation TV shows, anime, feature films, music videos, retro animation, commercials, trailers, original online animation content, and web exclusives (which would otherwise not stand a chance of seeing airtime on more normal and expensive forms of mainstream broadcasting on most television networks, which still continue to function on a more traditional distribution matrix).
 Annoying Orange, which started off as a series of viral quasi-CGI animated comedy shorts on YouTube, quickly gained a cult following and an excess of 100 million views online.
 It is an example of an animated web series to transition between Internet and television distribution successfully, as an animated series on Cartoon Network.

-American animated indie features from the 2010s include two notable adult dramas: Chris Sullivan's Consuming Spirits (2013) and Charlie Kaufman's Academy-Award nominated Anomalisa (2015).
+American animated indie features from the 2010s included two notable adult dramas: Chris Sullivan's Consuming Spirits (2013) and Charlie Kaufman's Academy-Award nominated Anomalisa (2015).